Router Security | Router Passwords |

 Sign in to the router and change the password.
 The specifics of how this is done differs on every router.
 You just have to hunt for the password reset option.
 It may be in an administrative section.

 While many, if not most, routers have a single password, some have more than one because they support more than one userid.
-The most common case is that a router will allow for two userids, one that has full administrative powers and one that is read-only.
+Synology routers support many userids as the operating system is derived from their NAS devices which need multiple users.
+Peplink routers support two userids, one has full administrative powers and one is read-only.
 If your router has a read-only user, be sure to change the password for that user too.

-The best routers let you change not only the password(s) but also the userid(s).
+The best routers (Peplink and Synology for example) let you change not only the password(s) but also the userid(s).
 Rather than logging in to the router as user "admin", you can log in as user "MickeyMouse."
 This is a great security feature and if your router lets you change the userid, you should take advantage of it.
-Routers that allow you to change the userid include the Pepwave Surf SOHO and the Asus RT-AC66U.
+Here is a screen shot of this on the Asus RT-AC66U.

 Note: The Ubiquiti AmpliFi mesh router defaults to using the same password for both Wi-Fi and administering the router.
 Chances are other routers do this too.
 It is a very bad idea.
 Each function should have its own password.